0x00019913/0x00019913/_posts/2017-03-18-a-small-foray-into-cloud-generation.markdown

 ### Making the clouds change

 As described, the noise would just move linearly and never change.
 I found that this looks fairly boring, so I generated a second noise, set it to move at a slightly different rate, and subtracted it from the original noise.
 And voilà!
 The clouds ripple and dissipate.

+P.S.
+At present, there's a bug with this shader.
+I'm writing and testing this all in my Ubuntu VM (Firefox and Chrome), but not in Windows.
+After committing and pushing, I discovered that in Windows the clouds are visible but the sky color is not.
+Will fix as soon as I set up the Jekyll server in Windows.

+Also, TODO is disable the header for mobile because it definitely doesn't work without a GPU.